sathishnotes/sathishnotes.github.io/_posts/2019-03-15-why-data-visualization-is-important.markdown

 Now Let's see if you can answer this question :
 >Will the mileage of a car increases or decreases if the engine size of a car increases ?

-Probably out of experience, the best guess would be : "The mileage drops as the size of the engine increases." but does this 234 car's data tells the same ?
+Probably out of experience, the best guess would be : `"The mileage drops as the size of the engine increases."` but does this *dataset hypothesize the same* ?
+Let's find out.

-Look at the data of car's engine size (in litres) and the car's fuel efficiency (in miles per gallon).
+Look at the data of `car's engine size` (*in litres*) and the `car's fuel efficiency` (*in miles per gallon*).
 Does it tell anything ?

 ![alt text](https://github.com/sathishnotes/sathishnotes.github.io/raw/master/assets/displ.png "Engine Size")

 ![alt text](https://github.com/sathishnotes/sathishnotes.github.io/raw/master/assets/hwy.png "Fuel Efficiency")

-Look at the visualization now :
+Look at the visualization of the data posted above :

 ![alt text](https://github.com/sathishnotes/sathishnotes.github.io/raw/master/assets/plot.png "Plot Engine Size Vs Fuel Efficiency")

 Does the image tells anything ?
 Yes it does.
-It tells us that: `Mileage drops as the engine size increases` and `there is a negative relationship between mileage and the engine size of the cars` but there are outliers which doesn't obey this conclusion.
-Those outliers which doesn't follow the relationship can be seen clearly from the following visualization.
+It tells us that: `Mileage drops as the engine size increases` and `there is a negative relationship between mileage and the engine size of the cars`

+Looking at the raw data doesn't gives us anything rather looking at a visualization (in most of the cases) would probably tells us something about the `variables` and their `distribution`.
+Often times, the data visualization itself tells us `the whole story of some analytical questions`.

+Maybe you're wondering that there are certain points in the graph which are not obeying the negative relationship hypothesized by us.
+This can also be explained with data visualization in no matter of time.

 ![alt text](https://github.com/sathishnotes/sathishnotes.github.io/raw/master/assets/class.png "Plot Engine Size Vs Fuel Efficiency with reference to Class")

 Those which does not follow the relationship are found to be the red ones (2 seater class cars).
-I finally close the post with the saying

-> “The simple graph has brought more information to the data analyst’s mind than any other device.” — John Tukey
+Those points are called as "outliers", which I will not be discussing in this post.
+But I guess I made you clear about `why the data visualization is so important`.